Uncertainty Matters in Dynamic Gaussian Splatting for Monocular 4D Reconstruction: Uncertainty-Aware Dynamic Gaussian Splatting

 \subsection{Dynamic Uncertainty Estimation}

-Existing dynamic Gaussian Splatting optimizes all primitives uniformly, even though some are well observed across time while others remain ambiguous.
+Vanilla dynamic Gaussian Splatting optimizes all primitives uniformly, even though some are well observed across time while others remain ambiguous.
 This causes drift under occlusion and instability at extreme viewpoints.
-We therefore assign each Gaussian a time-varying uncertainty to estimate its reliability per frame and use it to guide optimization in a model-agnostic way.
+We therefore assign each Gaussian $\mathbf{G}_i$ a time-varying uncertainty to estimate its reliability per frame and use it to guide optimization in a model-agnostic way.

 \mypara{Per-Gaussian scalar uncertainty.} A straightforward way to capture reliability is to assign each Gaussian $i$ a scalar uncertainty $u_{i,t}$ at every frame $t$.
 Intuitively, if a primitive is frequently and clearly observed, its uncertainty should be small; if it is rarely visible or weakly constrained, its uncertainty should be large.
-The photometric loss is defined as
+The photometric loss is defined as:

-Here, $\Omega$ is the pixel index set, $\bar{C}_t^h$ and $C_t^h$ denote the ground-truth and rendered colors at pixel $h$, and ${c}_{i}$ is the color parameter of Gaussian $i$ at frame $t$.
+Here, $\Omega$ is the pixel index set, $\bar{C}_t^h$ and $C_t^h$ denote the ground-truth and rendered colors of pixel $h$ at frame $t$, and ${c}_{i}$ is the color parameter of Gaussian $i$.
 The rendered pixel color is obtained by $\alpha$-blending, where the blending weight is given by $T_{i,t}^h \alpha_i$, with $T_{i,t}^h$ the transmittance of Gaussian $i$ at pixel $h$, $\alpha_i$ its opacity, and $N_g$ is the number of Gaussians.
 By differentiating $\mathcal{L}_{2,t}$ with respect to ${c}_{i}$ and applying the local minimum assumption, we obtain the closed-form variance estimate (please see Appendix~\ref{sup:uncertainty} for detailed derivation):

-where $\Omega_{i,t} \subseteq \Omega_t$ denotes the set of pixels contributed by that Gaussian.
+where $\Omega_{i,t} \subseteq \Omega_t$ is the set of pixels contributed to by that Gaussian.
 We thus take this variance as the scalar uncertainty, i.e., $u_{i,t} := \sigma_{i,t}^2$.
 However, the local minimum assumption may not hold everywhere.
 To account for unconverged pixels, we introduce an indicator function to test per-pixel convergence:

 where $\eta_c > 0$ is a color-error threshold.
-For Gaussian $i$ at frame $t$, we define the aggregate indicator $ \mathcal{I}_{i,t} = \prod_{h \in \Omega_{i,t}} \mathcal{I}_t(h), $ which equals $1$ only if all covered pixels are convergent.
-If $\mathcal{I}_{i,t}=0$, we assign a large constant $\phi$ to indicate high uncertainty.
+For Gaussian $i$ at frame $t$, we define the aggregate indicator $ \mathds{1}_{i,t} = \prod_{h \in \Omega_{i,t}} \mathds{1}_t(h), $ which equals $1$ only if all covered pixels are convergent.
+If $\mathds{1}_{i,t}=0$, we assign a large constant $\phi$ to indicate high uncertainty.
 Therefore, the final scalar uncertainty is: